IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 <Quiz id="step4_2" choices={[
-         { valid: false, value: "Yes, they are exaclty the same since the same file is given as input."}, { valid: true, value: "No, because the file name is not included when using redirection, but the computed values remain the same."}, ]}>
+         { valid: false, value: "Yes, they are exaclty the same since the same file is given as input."}, { valid: false, value: "No, they are completely different."}, { valid: true, value: "The computed values remain the same but the file name is not included when using redirection."}, ]}>
         <span slot="prompt">
         Are both outputs identical?